 Common Causes of Airplane Accidents

-An airplane accident can occur on any type of aircraft including international and commercial aircrafts, private aircrafts, charter planes, medical aircrafts and sightseeing planes.
+An airplane accident can occur on any type of aircraft including international and commercial aircraft, private aircraft, charter planes, medical aircraft and sightseeing planes.
 Some common causes of airplane accidents include the following:

 - Failure to comply with FAA rules and regulations

 - Failure to properly repair or maintain the aircraft

 - Defects in the design and faulty equipment

 - Problems with the fuel that can cause an emergency landing